 - The disc-based version of Crush, Crumble, and Chomp! allows the player to make their own monster.

-- The twelfth Fire Emblem game, a remake of Mystery of the Emblem, lets you create a character a la the tactician from FE-7.
+- The twelfth game, a remake of Mystery of the Emblem, lets you create a character a la the tactician from Blazing Sword.
 You can choose their hair, face, eye/hair color, and their class.

 - This feature returns in Fire Emblem Awakening.
 However, the role the character plays in the plot is far more significant.
-He/she also has the privilege of being able to support with every playable character, and marry any of the opposite sex, and has their own unique class, Tactician.
+He/she also has the privilege of being able to support with every playable character, marry any of the opposite sex, and has their own unique class, Tactician.

 Wide Open Sandbox